LobatoLobato/AVRIO/lib/AVRIO/README.md

 # AVRIO

+## Headers

+This library exposes the AVRIO.h header containing the AVRIO namespace with all classes and functions

 ## Description

 Fast Pin IO library for AVR Architecture.
 Abstracts pins into a Pin class that stores register adresses when instantiated for faster and easier pin manipulation.